boxheed/gradle-clusterfuzz-plugin/README.md

 4. assembles the corpus files for each test
 5. assembles all of the items togethe into a runnable structure

+To generate the output run the `clusterfuzz` task i.e. `./gradlew clusterfuzz`

 ### Output Structure
 The plugin uses the `clusterfuzz` folder within the `build` folder.
 The plugin generates a number of intermediate folders, but ultimately it assembles all of the parts together into the `./build/clusterfuzz/assemble` folder.